Fannon/mobo-documentation/Modeling/manual.md

 ### Premises
-In order to learn mobo, it is mandatory to understand the basic concepts of JSON and JSON Schema first.
+In order to learn mobo, it is mandatory to understand the basic concepts of YAML/JSON and JSON Schema first.

 It is a very simple and concise standard and it should only take a few hours to learn it.
 There is a great tutorial published by the Space Telescope Science Institute.